Wormnest/nonocab/readme.txt

 types may be handled non optimal.
 There is no support for goal scripts meaning NoNoCAB will try to do its normal thing without consideration for any possible goals.
+When NoNoCAB has a lot of connections, especially long ones (trains), then it can run out of time when saving the game.
+It tries to detect that, because it would crash when its alloted saving times is up.
+If it detects that time is almost up it will stop saving its connections and prefere those connections to be lost to crashing.
+When loading a save game where that happened, it won't be able to load the connections that did not get saved.
+Instead it will since version 7 send all vehicles without a saved connection to depot and sell them eventually.
+After that stations without a saved connection where no vehicles are left will be removed.
+Note that roads, rail tracks and depots are not removed in that case.
+If you are playing with infrastructure costs enabled, this will affect NoNoCAB negatively.

 5. NoCAB links